Front Page

 Public speakers raised concerns for the local impact and holding the oil company responsible.

-Longtime resident and founder of Social Compassion in Legislation Judy Mancuso called for the city to request that the federal government revoke oil drilling permits for Amplify Energy Corp., the company that owns the rig that spilled the oil, which is run by Beta Offshore, a subsidiary of Amplify.
+Longtime resident and founder of Social Compassion in Legislation Judie Mancuso called for the city to request that the federal government revoke oil drilling permits for Amplify Energy Corp., the company that owns the rig that spilled the oil, which is run by Beta Offshore, a subsidiary of Amplify.
 The company reportedly has more than 100 non-compliance violations.

 “[Amplify] is responsible for this ecological disaster impacting the California coast and our home,” Mancuso said.
 Despite the violations, they “were still allowed to operate and bring us to this dark, awful place that we are at today.”